davidmerfield/Blot-theme-engine/README.md

 var app = express();
 var Theme = require('blot-theme-engine');

-// This dictionary tells the theme engine
-// how to find the value for each variable var locals = {
+// Tell the theme engine how to find the value for each local var locals = {

-  // This function is only called for routes
-  // whose template contains "{{title}}"
+  // Only called for routes whose template contains "{{title}}"
   title: function(token, req, res, callback){

-    // We could do lots of stuff here
-    // e.g. make a database query...
-    callback(null, 'Hello World');
+    // We could make a database query here... callback(null, 'Hello World');
   }
 };